Romain-Donze/Conventions/Markdown/README.md

----
-title: Basic writing and formatting syntax
+# Basic writing and formatting syntax
-intro: Create sophisticated formatting for your prose and code on GitHub with simple syntax.
+Create sophisticated formatting for your prose and code on GitHub with simple syntax.
-redirect_from:
-  - /articles/basic-writing-and-formatting-syntax
-  - /github/writing-on-github/basic-writing-and-formatting-syntax
-versions:
-  fpt: '*'
-  ghes: '*'
-  ghae: '*'
-shortTitle: Basic formatting syntax
----

 ## Headings

 To create a heading, add one to six `#` symbols before your heading text.
 The number of `#` you use will determine the size of the heading.